TerrifiedBug/pico-w-prometheus-dht22/README.md

 ---

-## 🙋‍♂️ Credits

-Created by **TerrifiedBug**

-Inspired by Prometheus-style embedded metrics exporters and the need for reliable IoT sensor monitoring with remote update capabilities.

----

-## ⭐ Support
+## 🙋‍♂️ Support

-If this project helps you, please consider:

-- ⭐ Starring the repository
-- 🐛 Reporting issues
-- 💡 Suggesting improvements
-- 📖 Contributing to documentation

 For support, please open an issue on GitHub with:

-- Your hardware setup
+- Hardware setup details
 - MicroPython version
 - Error messages or logs
 - Steps to reproduce the problem

+---

+**Created by TerrifiedBug** - Inspired by the need for reliable IoT sensor monitoring with flexible configuration and remote update capabilities.